opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 }
 ```

-The agent identifies that the root cause is a Redis connection issue.
-It highlights repeated failures to connect to the Redis backend, visible in the service logs and traces, and links to specific log entries showing ECONNREFUSED errors.
-The response also includes a step-by-step explanation of how it analyzed the traces and logs to pinpoint the failure.
-Therefore, by automating the root cause analysis, the agent effectively reduces the time spent on manual troubleshooting, showcasing how it can resolve complex issues and empower teams to quickly find solutions.
+The agent identifies that the root cause of the problem is a Redis connection issue.
+It highlights repeated failures to connect to the Redis backend, visible in the service logs and traces, and links to specific log entries showing `ECONNREFUSED` errors.
+The response also includes a step-by-step explanation of how the agent analyzed the traces and logs to pinpoint the failure.
+By automating the root cause analysis, the agent effectively reduces the time spent on manual troubleshooting, showcasing how it can resolve complex issues and empower teams to quickly find solutions.

 Let's validate the results by querying the logs:

 ```json
 GET ss4o_logs-*/_search
 {